Ruby: Unmasking Unsafe Rust in Stripped Binaries via Machine Learning: Evaluation

-\para{Proposed classifier.} The proposed classifier maintains low coverage for the most recall range.
-Interestingly, the coverage of the proposed \unsafecls{} $\uh_{\text{\rustsecunsafe}}$ is close to the oracle baseline up to 0.8, demonstrating its efficacy.

-\para{PAC thresholding.} The coverage-recall curve shows the trend of coverage and recall with a varying threshold $\hat\tau$; however, this threshold should be chosen in practice.
-We use the proposed thresholding algorithm in (\ref{eq:alg}) for $\hat\tau$, and \selfref{Figure}{fig:eval:rustsecbugcomp} shows the coverage and recall with the chosen threshold in square markers.
-In particular, when the desired recall of unsafe functions is $90\%$ (\ie $\ep=0.1$), its empirical recall of buggy functions is close to $90\%$, which means the desired recall over unsafe-labeled functions can approximately control the recall over bug-labeled functions.
+\textbf{Trustworthy Thresholding.} The precision-recall curve shows the trend of precision and recall with a varying threshold $\hat\tau$; however, this threshold should be chosen in practice.
+We use the trusted thresholding algorithm proposed in (\ref{eq:alg}) for $\hat\tau$, and the chosen threshold provides $91.75\%$ recall of unsafe functions, which is larger than the desired recall of $90\%$, as expected.
+This suggests that reliable thresholding provides the desired guaranty of recall, controlled by $\ep$.
+In practice, we desire to have a list of functions containing the desired rate of unsafe functions, so we empirically demonstrate that the proposed algorithm achieves this goal.

-\para{Qualitative results.} \selfref{Listing}{list:qualres:tp} shows a true-positive case.
-This function $x$ embeds a memory-safety bug (\ie $y=1$) and has an unsafe label whose type is \texttt{DerefOfRawPointer}.
-The \unsafecls{} correctly classifies an unsafe function (\ie $\uh(x)=1$), which contains a bug, mainly because the classifier recognizes the pattern on dereferencing raw pointers.
-See \selfref{Appendix}{sec:qualres} for additional qualitative results.